Friday, June 28, 2013

 - 1 tablespoon vodka (optional)

 Mix together sugar and cornstarch and whisk in cream and milk; 2% works just fine.
 Simmer over medium heat about 5 minutes, until thickened, then cool over an ice water bath.
 Purée strawberries and add to cooled dairy mixture, stirring until incorporated.
 Stir in vodka and balsamic vinegar.
 (The vodka prevents ice crystals from forming, in theory, and I added the balsamic on a whim for complexity.
-You can’t tell it’s there, but it added incredible balance and deepened the color.)
+You can’t really tell it’s there, but it added incredible balance and deepened the color.)
 Spoon into a container and chill in the fridge for at least 3 hours, or overnight.
 Process in ice cream maker according to instructions, taking care not to overchurn.
 Store in freezer two hours to ripen, or longer.
-(Photos and steps are below; use your cursor to see the cooking note.)

 Gorgeous, yes?
 The recipe really is this pink because the strawberries I’ve been getting are very red, and the color was deepened by the addition of the dark purple balsamic.
 (You’ll note the color of my strawberry ice cream is much pinker in hue.)
 By the way, I’m sure this recipe would be quite lovely with frozen berries, since fruit is picked at the height of ripeness before freezing.
 But I only make ice cream a few times a year when I’m particularly inspired by the season, like today.
 And if you’re going to use fresh strawberries, now’s the time given the season is just about over.
 (Sniff, sniff.)